Making the difficult decision

 2. What type of rods and screws will be used ?
 The hardware for spine fusion surgery has evolved over the years.
 The early use of the Harrington Rod, left many with flat back syndrome as well as other poor surgical outcomes requiring revision surgery.
 Currently there are many types of hardware as well as special screws that help facilitate correction of spinal rotation.
 Ask your surgeon what type of hardware is being used, how long he/she has been using that type of instrumentation, and if there will be rotational correction.

 3. Where does the bone graft material come from to create the fusion ?
 Bone may be harvested from the body or donor grafts can be used.
 Bone from the patient's body (rib cage, hip, or spine) is the best quality bone.
-Keep in mind fusion STOPS growth of the bones.
+Keep in mind fusion STOPS growth of the fused bones.
 If children have not reached their maximum height, the spine will no longer grow.
 The remaining growth spurts will be in the extremities and not in the fused spine.
 Ask your doctor to assess if the child has finished growing, and have some discussion over waiting until the growth is complete vs fusing when height may still be attainted.

 4. What kind of precautions/limitations will I experience after surgery and for how long ?
 Most of the time the patient is to be resting and taking it easy for the first 3 months after surgery.
 Most school aged children will schedule the surgery in early summer to be able to return in the fall.
 It usually takes 3-6 months for the vertebrae to fuse, and there will be movement restrictions during this time.
 Once fused, spinal curvature and rotation can no longer take place, however the spine may still curve above and below the fusion.
 Once fusion occurs, the rods are not really needed, however they remain in the body unless complications or infection occur.
-It is worth asking your physician how many revision surgeries he has to do to assess his surgical outcomes.
+It is worth asking your physician how many revision surgeries he has performed to assess his surgical outcomes.

 5. How do we prepare for surgery ?
 Before the operation, a doctor conducts a complete physical examination to determine leg lengths, muscle strength, lung function, and any postural abnormalities.
 The patient receives training in deep breathing and effective coughing to avoid lung congestion after the operation.
 The patient should also receive training in turning over in bed in a single movement (called log-rolling), before the operation.
 Psychological intervention, using cognitive-behavioral methods that help young patients cope, may be very helpful in reducing anxiety and pain after surgery.